ioquatix/script-runner/README.md

 N.B. these keyboard shortcuts are currently being reviewed, [input is welcome](https://github.com/ioquatix/script-runner/issues/1).

+Scripts which have been saved run in their directory, unsaved scripts run in the workspace root directory.

 ### Pseudo TTY Emulation

 Most interpreters output to `stdout` and `stderr`, however the buffering mechanisms are often different when the process is not running on a PTY.
 For example, Ruby buffers `stdout` when not attached to a terminal which causes incorrect order of output when writing to both `stdout` and `stderr`.
 Additionally, most programs won't output control codes used for colouring the output when not running on a terminal. `script-runner` uses the `script` command to emulate a terminal and generally gives the best output.